argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 Just like we’ll see ultimately with Christ’s death on the cross, God is making a way to be with his people while protecting them from the holy outlash of his glory against their sins.

-Exodus 25-31 and Exodus 35-40:1-33: Instructions for and Construction of a Covenant Meeting Place
+## Exodus 25-31 and Exodus 35-40:1-33: Instructions for and Construction of a Covenant Meeting Place

 Now, speaking of God’s glory and how that causes a problem for sinful people, let's turn the “tabernacle,” our next pairing in the chiasm.
 The tabernacle was a tent which Yahweh instructed His people to build so that He could dwell with them, even though they were sinful.
 How can Yahweh dwell with His people, and “go with them” as Moses asked, if they are sinful?
 Well, the tabernacle offers the solution.
-In these very important chapters describing the Tabernacle and its worship we are pointed backwards and forwards in the Biblical storyline as this question is answered.
+In these chapters describing the Tabernacle and its worship we are pointed _backwards_ and _forwards_ in the Biblical storyline as this question is answered.

 First, we’re pointed backward:

-## Backward
+### Backward

 The tabernacle is presented in these chapters as a reconstruction of Eden.
 Let’s look at how: